 Besides habitable areas, there are the obligatory PLACES ONE SHOULD NOT GO.
 Karthax is a cursed island, home to the terrible Fiends of Karthax, who are said to have caused at least one of the Great Cataclysms.
 In other news, the ancient Seawall of the Duchy of Valnwall is said to be riddled with passageways, dungeons, tombs and undersea caverns.
 CoA seems fond of BIG AWE-INSPIRING LOCATIONS and uses them often in this small gazzeteer, providing a contrast with the fairly mundane and low fantasy regional powers (Sky Islands and Xanne exempted).

 CoA as a whole reads something like Mystara, while the plethora of ancient magical locations and monuments can’t help but remind me of Lord of the Rings.
 The take on demi-humans is so Tolkien (and therefore entirely DnD) you can practically taste the Lammas Bread.
-Overal, the setting is good for what it needs to be, a backdrop against which to have fun fantasy adventures against nominally compatible with any other form of DnD.
+Overall, the setting is good for what it needs to be, a backdrop against which to have fun fantasy adventures against nominally compatible with any other form of DnD.
 Detail is kept to a minimum, giving the GM plenty to work WITH, instead of AGAINST (as is the case with many hyper-detailed settings).

 The bestiary opens, uncharacteristically, with a list of flora.
 These are actually really well done and help flesh out the world.
 Rare crimson moss that grants an extra saving throw against poisons and diseases, thorns that can be worn on the head to increase turning attempts at the cost of damage (neat!), the near mythical dragonsbane herb that is utterly lethal to dragons and so on.
 Some of the herbs have entries relating to ancient history, which is a pleasant way of giving hints of the time before the Xannen Empire without making a long and exhaustive list.
 Anyway, the entries are A) useful and B) give one a reason to get one’s wilderness lore on so these are all neat.
 Often forgotten, magical flora makes one appreciat

 The monster section is appealingly strange, almost reminiscent of Creature Catalogue, I like it.
 There is a good balance between mundane animals, fantastic (but ultimately non-magical) creatures, magic beasts, humanoids, shapechangers, extraplanar creatures (i.e demons that are not technically demons but are more reminiscent of H.P Lovecraft’s Nightgaunts), the unstoppable Warmachten and even 2 undead creatures.
-The creatures are fantastical and pretty solid but not too out there, more dark/high fantasy then Lovecraftian horror or the colourful madness of planescape.
+The creatures are fantastical and pretty solid but not too out there, more dark/high fantasy then Lovecraftian horror or the colorful madness of Planescape.
 The creatures as described make far more sense as wilderness encounters or even the topics of adventure seeds (see the Warmachten) then they do as inhabitants of a dungeon, draw whatever conclusion from that that you wish.
 Many entries in the bestiary have notes on their origins or significant historical contributions, tying them into the setting, which I appreciate.

 Reviewing bestiaries is tricky if you don’t want to go through every entry, so without further adieu I have made several arbitrary categories, selecting a promising candidate for each one and hoping it will give the kind and gentle reader a good idea of the general quality and content of the Bestiary section without going into encyclopedic detail.
 Experimental Format Incoming.